PRIDE-Archive/pridepy/paper/paper.md

 ## Benchmark of the download speed

 We conducted a benchmark to compare the download speeds of the three protocols supported by the PRIDE Archive.
 The test was carried out on files of varying sizes (~14MB, ~230MB, ~3GB, and ~7GB).
-We reached out to several PRIDE users, providing them with a benchmark script (available at https://github.com/PRIDE-Archive/pridepy/tree/master/benchmark), and the benchmark was run across multiple locations, including the USA, UK, Europe, and Asia.
+We reached out to several PRIDE users, providing them with a benchmark script (available at https://github.com/PRIDE-Archive/pridepy/tree/master/benchmark), and the benchmark was run across multiple locations, including the USA, UK, Europe, and Asia (Hong Kong).
 The results are presented in Figure 2-3.

 ![Benchmark of download speed for different protocols](benchmark.svg){ width=80% }